 the back or front and one of the sides, sew one side seam and the back

 or front seam, and then insert the zip into the remaining open seam.

-Seventh, pin and stitch the side seams, from the lower edge of the lining to the lower edge of the fashion fabric.
+Seventh, sew the side seams "all at once"--one continuous stitching line from the lining to the fashion fabric.
+Pin and stitch the side seams, from the lower edge of the lining to the lower edge of the fashion fabric.